-Mark is a Lecturer in Molecular Genetics and Principle Investigator in the Centre for Biomedicine, whose research focuses on epigenetic mechanisms in cancer.
+Mark is a Senior Lecturer in Molecular Genetics and Principle Investigator in the Centre for Biomedicine, whose research focuses on epigenetic mechanisms in cancer.

 Mark obtained a PhD from Newcastle University in 2012 studying molecular genetic alterations in radiation-induced breast cancer.
 Mark was a postdoctoral research associate at Newcastle University investigating the role of histone demethylase enzymes in breast and prostate cancer until 2017 when he was appointed a Lecturer in Molecular Genetics at the University of Hull.
 He has since established his own research group focused on epigenetic mechanisms in cancer.